Skouries Project

 COPPER-GOLD MINING PROJECT

-a landmark investment
+A landmark investment

 The Skouries project, which is part of the Kassandra Mines, is located on the Halkidiki peninsula in northern Greece.
 This copper-gold porphyry deposit will be mined using a combination of surface and underground mining technologies, alongside the best-in-class sustainable practices.
 Based on the 2021 Feasibility Study, the initial life of the mine is approximately 20 years, and it is expected to produce on average 140,000 ounces of gold and 67 million pounds of copper per year.